Learn Latin Faster. Have More Fun.

 You’re just getting started on your Latin journey.

 Learn to read, write, and speak in Latin from day one.
-ALI uses interactive software and fun books to immerse you in Latin grammar and vocabulary.
+ALI courses, run by expert faculty, use interactive software and fun books to immerse you in Latin grammar and vocabulary.

 You have some Latin experience, but you aren’t comfortable reading primary Latin texts.